Borders of the United States

-The United States has land borders with Canada to the North and Mexico to the South and a maritime boundary with Russia to the West, as well as maritime boundaries with several much smaller countries of the diverse Exclusive economic zone of the United States (EEZ).
+The United States has land borders with Canada to the North and Mexico to the South and a maritime and in the winter an ice border via the Diomede Islands with Russia to the West, as well as maritime boundaries with several much smaller countries of the diverse exclusive economic zone of the United States (EEZ).

 All of the United States maritime borders with Canada are at least partially disputed, and its territorial claims on three Caribbean islands are disputed.

 List

 Maritime borders that are not delineated by bilateral treaty are defined by United States acceptance of the United Nations Convention on the Law of the Sea (UNCLOS), which includes the convention's exclusive economic zone boundary definitions but does not extend to mineral rights in international waters.
 United States Minor Outlying Islands (USMOI) are mostly uninhabited, unorganized, and unincorporated.